psamuels00/artwork/README.md

 - add descriptions for each project image

 **Performance improvement**
+- swiping left/right does not work perfectly, maybe replace DYI with HammerJS
-- shrink all images further for faster page loads (maybe)
+- shrink more images for faster page loads (maybe)

 **Rewrite to fully embrace Eleventy**
 - use 11ty features to replace generate_doodle_image_pages.py